 Metacognitive Knowledge: Knowledge of the process of thinking through and processing information, including strategic knowledge, knowledge about cognitive tasks, and self-knowledge.

 These four types of knowledge are known as knowledge dimensions.
-Understanding the knowledge dimension of a learning objective gives a more specific understanding of the behavior that it is expecting learners to demonstrate.
+Understanding the knowledge dimension of a learning objective gives a more specific understanding of the behavior that it expects learners to demonstrate.
 In particular, knowledge dimensions align with cognitive processes to provide the instructional designer with clear insight into the learning outcome.

-The relationship between the knowledge dimensions and the cognitive processes in Bloom’s can be plotted out in the following table.
+The relationship between the knowledge dimensions and the cognitive processes in Bloom’s Taxonomy can be represented in the following table.